The Romancers: Impact

 Rampart Records' Eddie Davis, the leading producer of Chicano rock and roll at that time, came to rely on Uballez's creativity the way Berry Gordy relied on Smokey Robinson at Motown.

 Uballez wrote songs (sometimes uncredited) for the Romancers, the Premiers, Cannibal & the Headhunters, and the Atlantics.
 He co-produced the Romancers' Linda singles with Eddie Davis, as well as records by Little Ray, Cannibal & the Headhunters.

 Uballez produced and arranged Cannibal and the Headhunters' famous recording of "Land of a 1000 Dances," complete with the "Na Na Na Na Na" opening, landing the group a spot on The Beatles' 1965 United States tour.

 Post breakup

 Tesso

 Tesso joined The Mixtures, a multi-racial group from Oxnard, and worked with Cannibal & the Headhunters.
 He toured with The Blendells and sang background on The Premiers' hit record, "Farmer John."
-In 1965, while Tesso was playing with Cannibal & the Headhunters, he was drafted and went to Vietnam.
+In 1965, while Tesso was playing with Cannibal & the Headhunters, he was drafted and served in the Vietnam War.
 He left six weeks before Cannibal & the Headhunters' spot on The Beatles' tour.
 When Tesso returned from the army, he got married and retired from music, becoming a California state plumbing contractor.
 In 1995, Tesso joined a re-formed Cannibal & the Headhunters and later played with the Tribal Rockers.
 In 2002, Tesso returned to Cannibal & the Headhunters and has been active with them since.